jyyyyylim/Tasker/readme.md

-microsoft, nerf the windows key already its overrated
+microsoft nerf the windows key already its overrated